fanger2791/fanger2791-Enduring-Challenges-for-Women-in-the-Workplace/README.md

 The repo is structured as:

-- data contains the cleaned dataset that was constructed and data sources used in analysis including the raw data
+- `data` contains the cleaned dataset that was constructed and data sources used in analysis including the raw data
-- paper contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+- `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+- `other` contains the sketches that were used in the ideation phase and llm usage statement
-- scripts contains the R scripts used to simulate, download, and clean data.
+- `scripts` contains the R scripts used to simulate, download, and clean data.

 ## How to Run and Reproduce